 Civil Engineering Technology

-The Associate in Science Degree in Civil Engineering Technology will equip students with foundational knowledge of planning, surveying, building materials, structures, testing, cost estimating, operation and maintenance associated with heavy/civil construction projects, the skill to produce and utilize basic construction documents, and the ability to perform basic analysis and design of system components in support of infrastructure projects in the built environment.
+The Civil Engineering Technology programs, both associate and bachelor’s levels, will equip students with foundational knowledge of planning, surveying, building materials, structures, testing, cost estimating, operation and maintenance associated with heavy/civil construction projects, the skill to produce and utilize basic construction documents, and the ability to perform basic analysis and design of system components in support of infrastructure projects in the built environment.

 Program Educational Objectives

-A graduate of the Associate in Science in Civil Engineering Technology program will be capable of:
+A graduate of the Bachelor of Science in Civil Engineering Technology program will be capable of:

-- Estimating material quantities for civil engineering projects.
+- Developing detailed cost estimates for civil engineering projects.

 Upon completion of their degree, graduates of the Civil Engineering Technology degree program will have demonstrated they have achieved the following general outcomes: